mybatis/mybatis-dynamic-sql/src/site/markdown/docs/insert.md

 ```

 ### Generated Values
 MyBatis supports returning generated values from a single row insert, or a batch insert.
-In either case, it is simply a matter of configuring the insert mapper method appropriately.
-For example, to retrieve the value of a calculated column configure your mapper method like this:
+In either case, it is simply
+a matter of configuring the insert mapper method appropriately.
+For example, to retrieve the value of a calculated
+column, configure your mapper method like this:

 ```java
 ...